Other types of pain relief

 Cannabis-based products

-Medicines or products containing cannabis can’t be prescribed for cancer pain.
-This is because there isn’t strong enough evidence to show how well it works, and we need more research into this.
+Medicines or products containing cannabis can’t be prescribed by the NHS for cancer pain.
+This is because there isn’t enough evidence to show it works.

 It’s very important that you tell your doctor if you are using cannabis products.
-They may affect other medicines you are prescribed.
+They may affect other medicines you are prescribed including your chemotherapy.

 TENS